Certified Human Trajectory Prediction: Experiments

-FDE and collision rates are typically evaluated using perfect inputs, leaving the models' performances under noisy conditions unknown.
-However, our Certified-FDE and Certified-Col metrics offer guaranteed performance metrics for any input noise with a magnitude smaller than $R$.

-We report the performance of models with both certified and non-certified metrics in \Cref{tab:certified}.
-The first observation is that there is a large gap between FDE and certified-FDE, revealing the vulnerability of the models to input noise.
+\textbf{Does the most accurate model have the best guaranteed robustness?} We report the performance of models with both certified and non-certified metrics in \Cref{tab:certified}.
+It shows that there is a large gap between FDE and Certified-FDE for all models, revealing models' lack of robustness.
 This shows the danger of solely relying on non-certified metrics.
-This analysis also uncovers a noteworthy observation: the model with the minimal FDE (EqMotion) does not align with the model achieving the lowest Certified-FDE (D-Pool), indicating that a more accurate model is not necessarily more robust.
+This analysis also uncovers a noteworthy observation: the model with the minimal FDE (EqMotion) is not the same as the model achieving the lowest Certified-FDE (D-Pool), indicating that a more accurate model is not necessarily more robust.
+It similarly shows a large gap between Col and Certified-Col for all models.
+As expected, Social-Force has the lowest collision rate due to its imposed collision-avoidance rules.
+However, the gap between Col and Certified-Col shows the model's sensitivity to input noise.

-The collision rate, a key metric for evaluating the social understanding of trajectory prediction models, is also reported in \Cref{tab:certified}.
-The results show that D-Pool exhibits the best Certified-Col, and in all baselines, a pronounced difference exists between Certified-Col and Col. This discrepancy underscores the importance of considering certified collision in safety-critical applications.